-Simply put, the spot price of gold is the real price of gold at any given time.
+Simply put, the spot price of gold, or Gold Spot Price, is the real price of gold at any given time.
 It is the reference price at which an ounce of gold can be bought or sold at that time around the world.
 Since gold is one of the most actively traded commodities, the price is very dynamic and constantly changing.
-This page shows graphs of the current price of gold, also known as the spot price of gold.
+This page shows graphs of the current Gold Spot Price.
 The spot price of gold refers to the price at which gold can be bought and sold at this time, as opposed to a future date.

 The spot price of gold is in a constant state of change and can be driven by many different factors.
 The spot price of gold can refer to the current price of gold per ounce, gram or kilo.
 However, spot gold is generally priced per ounce using the U.S. U.S.

 There are also quotes available that represent the spot price of gold in other currencies.
 Spot charts of the price of gold can be useful for identifying trends in the gold market or for searching for areas of support and resistance in which to buy or sell.
 The graphs can be viewed over various time periods depending on your objectives.
 A long-term gold investor is likely to care more about weekly, monthly and annual charts, while a short-term investor may be more concerned with daily, hourly, or even 5-minute charts.

 While that doesn't seem to be an important factor, it's important to understand that the price of gold will fluctuate more based on future price expectations than based on current supply and demand.
 When you understand that the price of gold changes one second on a normal trading day, you can see that there are opportunities to make a profit or lose money, as is the case with any security or commodity.
 The real spot price of gold is derived from the nearest month's gold futures contract with the highest volume.
 We provide gold investors with up-to-date gold product prices updated to the minute in highly sought after gold bullion coins.

 The gold-silver ratio (sometimes abbreviated GSR) is the ratio between the price of a troy ounce of gold and a troy ounce of silver.
 The price of gold is specifically affected by the relationship between the number of buyers and the number of sellers.
 Another way of saying it is that when you buy gold coins at the current spot price of gold, you are paying a price that actually represents that expectation of future value, rather than the actual momentary price of a physical transaction.
 As transactions around the world move from London to New York, the fixed price in London adjusts to the trading of gold futures on the COMEX, which is part of the New York Mercantile Exchange, and other exchanges.

 In fact, many small companies that buy gold from individuals believe that the spot price is the price of the last physical transaction or the current price of physical ingots.
 In the case of a purchase by bank transfer, the spot price will remain fixed for 24 hours or until the next business day.
 As important as the spot price is, many people lack a clear understanding of what it is and how it is used to determine the price of gold.
 In these cases, even small news or other factors can dramatically change the current spot price of gold.

 As the dollar rises, it makes gold relatively more expensive for foreign buyers and could cause falls in the spot price.
 On the other hand, if sellers overwhelm buyers, those seeking to buy gold may make lower offers, causing prices to fall in the process.